 This page includes the full text of each of the featured individuals' reflections along with their bio and links to connect with them via their social channels.
-To return to the main Spotlight page with featured images, click here.
+To return to the main Spotlight page, click here.

 Click each Spotlight featured individual's name below to read their reflections on theatre and learn a bit more about them.